Quote, unquote: Reactions to UK's "Green Food Project" report

 "Stimulating investment is critical if Defra is to consider how it can better support a more competitive, resilient industry.
 A step that government could take quickly is to overhaul the capital allowances to create more generous incentives for farmers to invest in new buildings, water lagoons and slurry stores."

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods

 The Food and Drink Federation (FDF), which represents UK food manufacturers, shows little sign of relinquishing its dogged support of a system based solely on percentage of guideline daily amounts (GD...

 UK food and drink manufacturers have said there are "lots of questions" over how EU laws on food labelling will be implemented....

 Food and drink industry stakeholders gathered in London yesterday (7 November) for The Westminster Food & Nutrition conference.
 The topic of discussion surrounded food labelling policy in the UK and t...

 - 2017: three major drivers of M&A strategy